 As described in SP-55 in the 2015 Consolidated Plan, the City continually pursues a variety of policy work aimed at reducing barriers to affordable housing.
-As an example, with recent budgets, the City increased its funding commitment to the Affordable Housing Trust Fund.
-Several zoning changes have been completed over the past year and increased policy attention and work continues on that front.
-Additionally, on March 24, 2017, the Minneapolis City Council voted unanimously in favor of amending the Minneapolis Civil Rights Ordinance to prohibit discrimination against Housing Choice Vouchers (also known as "Section 8") as a form of income for tenants seeking housing in the city.
-The change will take effect on May 1, 2018.
-The City will continue to work with its governmental and non-governmental partners to increase affordable housing funding and regulatory and policy approaches that promise to increase the availability of affordable housing.
+As an example, with recent budgets, the City has increased its funding commitment to the Affordable Housing Trust Fund.
+Several zoning changes have been completed, significantly an inclusionary zoning policy and increased policy attention and work continues on that front with city development of its 2040 Comprehesive Plan.
+The City will continue to work with its governmental and non-governmental partners to increase affordable housing funding and regulatory and policy approaches that seek to increase the availability of affordable housing.